Guilherme-Souza-Bastos/primeiro-repositorio/README.md

-# primeiro-repositorio
+# Primeiro Repositório
-Repositório criado a fim de compreender as funcionalidades do GitHub
+Repositório criado a fim de compreender as funcionalidades do Git/GitHub